hanchihl/8-Week-SQL-Challenge/Week 6 - Clique Bait.md

     		count(case when event_name = 'Page View' then 1 end) as total_views  ,
   		count(case when event_name = 'Add to Cart' then 1 end) as total_add_carts ,
     		count(case when event_name = 'Add to Cart' and visit_purchase is null then 1 end) as total_abandoned ,
-    		count (case when visit_purchase is not null then 1 end) as total_purchases from t2
+    		count (case when event_name = 'Add to Cart' and visit_purchase is not null then 1 end) as total_purchases from t2
 	left join clique_bait.event_identifier ei
 		on t2.event_type = ei.event_type